tinacms/tina-self-hosted-demo/README.md

 ### Creating a new authorized user

 1. Run `yarn setup:users` to start creating a new user.
 The user will be stored in the KV database.
 The first time this command is run, it will prompt for the KV connection details from the previous step (`KV_REST_API_URL` and `KV_REST_API_TOKEN`).
 It will also prompt for the Credentials key in Redis where user information is stored.
 The default value is `tinacms_users`.
 2. Once the connection information is complete, the script will query for existing users and print "No users found!" if this is the first time running the script.
-Next you will be prompted to enter the username, email and password for the user.
+Next you will be prompted to enter the username and password for the user.
 3. If successful, the script will print out a message confirming user creation.

 ![Animation showing how to create a new user](public/create-user.gif?raw=true "Creating a new user")